waiyanhein/php-custom-framework-test/readme.md

 - `docker-compose up -d`

+Then, please run the following command for database migration

+- `docker-compose exec php-fpm php migrate.php`

 After you run the command, you can access project in the browser on `localhost` on port 80.

 ### Running the unit tests